boolnetwork/mining-scripts/README.md

 - **`network_config.only_global_ips`**: Whether the keyring service's P2P module only manages public IP addresses.

 - **`network_config.peer_key`**: Specifies the keyring service's P2P identity information.
 If not filled, it will be generated randomly.

-- **`key_server_config.version`**: The version number necessary for keyring service registration is a collaborative effort between BOOLNetwork official and the community.
-It increments as the functionality of the keyring software is enhanced or altered.
-Users should refrain from making arbitrary changes, as it may lead to software malfunctions.
-The exact software version number and registration version can be obtained from official information.

 - **`key_server_config.attestation_style`**: The mode of SGX remote attestation for the keyring service, where `1` represents `EPID` and `2` represents `DCAP`.